 “Mrs. Markenie, are they still there?”

-“No, they left but they gave me some official looking business cards with a gold emblem and something about Department of Justice and initials ATF and asked me if I see your mother or you to have either of you call them but if I see a strange man around there I should call them myself right away and let them know.
+“No, they left, but they gave me some official-looking business cards with a gold emblem and something about Department of Justice and initials ATF and asked me if I see your mother or you then have either of you call them, but if I see a strange man around there I should call them myself right away and let them know.
 So that’s why I’m calling you to tell you about it.”

 “Alright, just ring my doorbell, Jeremy, but it might take me a while to get to the door because of my arthritis.”